-Myomectomy for fibroids
+A. Myomectomy for fibroids

 There are no studies assessing myomectomy in women with RM and fibroids.
-Following a Cochrane review on surgical treatment of fibroids for subfertility, the authors concluded that it was uncertain if myomectomy improved clinical pregnancy rate for women with any type of fibroid (sub-mucosal, intramural or sub-serosal) 178.
-It was also uncertain whether myomectomy for any of the described types of fibroids had any effect on the miscarriage rate 178.
-The uncertainty stems from the very low-quality evidence, with the main limitations being due to serious imprecision, inconsistency and indirectness 178.
+Following a Cochrane review on surgical treatment of fibroids for subfertility, the authors concluded that it was uncertain if myomectomy improved clinical pregnancy rate for women with any type of fibroid (sub-mucosal, intramural or sub-serosal) .
+It was also uncertain whether myomectomy for any of the described types of fibroids had any effect on the miscarriage rate .
+The uncertainty stems from the very low-quality evidence, with the main limitations being due to serious imprecision, inconsistency and indirectness .
 There is a need for high-quality studies to determine whether myomectomy is of benefit to women with RM and fibroids.

-Intra-uterine adhesions
+B. Intra-uterine adhesions

-Hysteroscopy remains the gold standard for identification of intra-uterine adhesions and hysteroscopic resection the primary treatment, but has not been demonstrated to improve outcomes in RM populations 179.
-The use of gels and hormonal treatments appear to improve outcomes, but these have also not been demonstrated in RM populations to date 180.
+Hysteroscopy remains the gold standard for identification of intra-uterine adhesions and hysteroscopic resection the primary treatment, but has not been demonstrated to improve outcomes in RM populations .
+The use of gels and hormonal treatments appear to improve outcomes, but these have also not been demonstrated in RM populations to date .

-- There is low-quality evidence in favour of hysteroscopic uterine septum resection that suggests a reduction in miscarriage rates, but no improvement in live birth rates 41.2C [ESHRE; Conditional 1] - Selection and treatment of women for hysteroscopic metroplasty of a uterine septum should be done by a multidisciplinary team including specialists in reproductive medicine, uterine imaging and hysteroscopic surgery 181.
-[NICE; NS] - Metroplasty in women with bicorporeal uterus and double cervix (former American Fertility Society (AFS) didelphic uterus) and RM is not recommended due to insufficient evidence 41.1C [ESHRE; Strong, 1] - Uterine reconstruction is not recommended for hemi-uterus (former American Fertility Society (AFS) unicornuate uterus) and RM 41.
-1C [ESHRE; Strong, 1]
+- There is some evidence in favour of hysteroscopic uterine septum resection that suggests a reduction in miscarriage rates, but no improvement in live birth rates .2C [ESHRE; conditional 1] - Selection and treatment of women for hysteroscopic metroplasty of a uterine septum should be done by a multidisciplinary team including specialists in reproductive medicine, uterine imaging and hysteroscopic surgery .
+[NICE; NS] - Metroplasty in women with bicorporeal uterus and double cervix (former American Fertility Society (AFS) didelphic uterus) and RM is not recommended due to insufficient evidence .1C [ESHRE; strong, 1] - Uterine reconstruction is not recommended for hemi-uterus (former American Fertility Society (AFS) unicornuate uterus) and RM .
+1C [ESHRE; strong, 1] - There is insufficient evidence of benefit for surgical removal of intrauterine adhesions for pregnancy outcome.
+After hysteroscopic removal of intrauterine adhesions in women with RM, precautions have to be taken to prevent recurrence of adhesions .
+2C [ESHRE; conditional, 1] - Myomectomy (laparoscopic or open) in women with RM is not recommended due to insufficient evidence that it reduces miscarriage rates .
+2C [ESHRE; conditional, 1] - There is insufficient evidence supporting hysteroscopic resection of submucosal fibroids or endometrial polyps in women with RM .
+2C [ESHRE; conditional, 1]

-- There is insufficient evidence of benefit for surgical removal of intrauterine adhesions for pregnancy outcome.
-After hysteroscopic removal of intrauterine adhesions in women with RM, precautions have to be taken to prevent recurrence of adhesions 41.
-2C [ESHRE; Conditional, 1] - Myomectomy (laparoscopic or open) in women with RM is not recommended due to insufficient evidence that it reduces miscarriage rates 41.
-2C [ESHRE; Conditional, 1] - There is insufficient evidence supporting hysteroscopic resection of submucosal fibroids or endometrial polyps in women with RM 41.
-2C [ESHRE; Conditional, 1] - In light of the poor evidence available and heterogeneity of studies and patient selection, the GDG suggests consideration of surgical management of acquired uterine anomalies on an individual basis with respect to factors such as the size of the fibroid/polyp, cavity distortion and gynaecological symptoms.
-Best practice [GDG]
+• In light of the poor evidence available and heterogeneity of studies and patient selection, the GDG suggests consideration of surgical management of acquired uterine anomalies on an individual basis with respect to factors such as the size of the fibroid/polyp, cavity distortion and gynaecological symptoms.
+Best Practice [GDG]

-- 30. There is low-quality evidence in favour of hysteroscopic uterine septum resection that suggests a reduction in miscarriage rates, but no improvement in live birth rates. - 31.
-Metroplasty in women with bicorporeal uterus and double cervix (former American Fertility Society (AFS) didelphic uterus) and RM is not recommended due to insufficient evidence that it reduces miscarriage or improves livebirth rates. - 32.
-Uterine reconstruction is not recommended for hemi-uterus (former American Fertility Society (AFS) unicornuate uterus) and RM due to insufficient evidence that it reduces miscarriage or improves livebirth rates. - 33.
-Selection and treatment of women for hysteroscopic metroplasty of a uterine septum should be done by a multidisciplinary team including specialists in reproductive medicine, uterine imaging and hysteroscopic surgery. - 34.
-Surgical management of acquired uterine anomalies are not recommended due to insufficient evidence at present, but it may be considered for select cases.
+- 30. There is some evidence in favour of hysteroscopic uterine septum resection that suggests a reduction in miscarriage rates, but no improvement in live birth rates.
+Surgery in this cohort should proceed with caution, with input from a specialist team and ideally in the context of a research trial - 31.
+Metroplasty in women with bicorporeal uterus and double cervix (former American Fertility Society (AFS) didelphic uterus) and RM is not recommended due to insufficient evidence due to insufficient evidence that it reduces miscarriage or improves livebirth rates - 32.
+Uterine reconstruction is not recommended for hemi-uterus (former American Fertility Society (AFS) unicornuate uterus) and RM due to insufficient evidence that it reduces miscarriage or improves livebirth rates - 33.
+Selection and treatment of women for hysteroscopic metroplasty of a uterine septum should be done by a multidisciplinary team including specialists in reproductive medicine, uterine imaging and hysteroscopic surgery - 34.
+There is insufficient evidence at present to support the surgical management of acquired uterine anomalies, but it may be considered for select cases